harshsikarwar20/ExpenseTracker/README.md

             the system is rebooted, if user is not logged-In we cannot create any new expenses.
      4.)
 User and Product validation is been provided by Validation dependency (@VALID).
      5.)
 Custom JPA query as well as @Query Annotion is used for generating results from database.
-     6.)
-The link provided below is of swagger link which is hosted on AWS server.

 ### Project Demo